microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.9.md

 type RGB = [red: number, green: number, blue: number];

 const palette: Record<Colors, string | RGB> = {
-    red: [255, 0, 0],
+    red: "#ff0000",
-    green: "#00ff00",
+    green: [0, 255, 0],
     bleu: [0, 0, 255]
 //  ~~~~ The typo is now correctly detected
 };

-// But we now have an undesirable error here - 'palette.red' "could" be a string. const redComponent = palette.red.at(0);
+// But we now have an undesirable error here - 'palette.red' "could" be an array. const redComponent = palette.red.toUpperCase();
 ```

 The new `satisfies` operator lets us validate that the type of an expression matches some type, without changing the resulting type of that expression.